Suppression of the elastic scattering cross section for 17Ne + 208Pb system: Introduction

-Recently, the elastic scattering data of $^{17}$Ne + $^{\textrm{208}}$Pb system were reported at energy proximate to the Coulomb barrier~\cite{ovej23}.
-According to Ref.~\cite{ovej23}, the suppression effect in elastic scattering cross-sections has been reported in nuclear reactions with the proton-rich nucleus.
-In principle, $^{17}$Ne is one of the proton-rich nuclei with the Borromean structure interconnected by the three nucleus, $^{15}$O + p + p~\cite{ovej23,chro02}.
-In contrast to $^{8}$B and $^{17}$F nuclei, it can be inferred that the inelastic and/or breakup reactions significantly contributed toward the total reaction at energy proximate to the Coulomb barrier.
-This differs from the characteristics of nuclear reactions involving the proton-rich nuclei reported thus far.
-Therefore, this study aims to examine the cause of the suppression in elastic scattering cross-sections of the proton-rich projectile $^{17}$Ne and $^{\textrm{208}}$Pb target nuclei system.
+Recently, the elastic scattering data for the $^{17}$Ne + $^{\textrm{208}}$Pb system have been reported at energies close to the Coulomb barrier ($E_{\textrm{lab}}$/$V_{B}$ $\approx$ 1.17)~\cite{ovej23}, where the suppression effect in elastic scattering cross sections has been found in nuclear reactions with proton-rich nuclei. $^{17}$Ne is a proton-rich nucleus with a Borromean structure interconnected by three nuclei: $^{15}$O + p + p~\cite{ovej23,chro02,marg16}.
+In contrast to $^{8}$B and $^{17}$F nuclei, it can be inferred that the inelastic and/or breakup reactions significantly contribute toward the total reaction at energies close to the Coulomb barrier.
+This differs from the characteristics of nuclear reactions involving proton-rich nuclei reported thus far.
+Therefore, this study aims to examine the cause of the suppression of the elastic scattering cross sections of the proton-rich projectile $^{17}$Ne and $^{\textrm{208}}$Pb target nuclei system.

-In the Ref.~\cite{ovej23}, they analyzed elastic scattering data for the $^{17}$Ne + $^{\textrm{208}}$Pb system using OM and CC methods similar to our approach.
-However, their OM method involved fitting only the elastic scattering data except for the breakup cross section by employing a single real volume part and a pair of imaginary volume + surface parts.
-As a result, while their outcomes could describe the elastic scattering data well, the calculation of the breakup cross section was not achieved and could not be reproduced.
-For reference, we will consider the $^{15}$O production cross section as the breakup cross section in our calculations.
-In addition, they attempted to reproduce the elastic scattering and breakup cross section by performing CC calculations to use the $\frac{3}{2}^{-}$ with $E_{x}$ = 1.288 MeV and $\frac{5}{2}^{-}$ with $E_{x}$ = 1.764 MeV resonance states.
-Unfortunately, their approach focused on reproducing elastic scattering data.
-As a result, they could achieve a good description of the elastic scattering but could not explain the experimental data of the breakup cross section.
+In Ref.~\cite{ovej23}, the elastic scattering data for the $^{17}$Ne + $^{\textrm{208}}$Pb system using the OM and CC methods, similar to our approach, were analyzed.
+However, the OM method used in the study involved fitting only the elastic scattering data, except for the breakup cross section, by employing a single real-volume components and a pair of imaginary volume and surface components.
+Consequently, although their outcomes could effectively describe the elastic scattering data, the reproduction of the breakup cross section was not achieved.
+For reference, we considered the $^{15}$O production cross section as the breakup cross section in our calculations.
+In addition, they attempted to reproduce the elastic scattering and breakup cross section by performing CC calculations, using the $\frac{3}{2}^{-}$ with $E_{x}$ = 1.288 MeV and $\frac{5}{2}^{-}$ with $E_{x}$ = 1.764 MeV resonance states.